 Along with spreading illnesses, studies have also shown that German cockroaches can cause allergic reactions and asthma attacks, and these concerns are even more severe for children.

-Beyond the direct dangers they pose to those they share a house with, the other issue with German cockroaches in Longview is that they are so hard to control and remove once an infestation begins.
+Beyond the direct dangers they pose to those they share a house with, the other issue with German cockroaches is that they are so hard to control and remove once an infestation begins.
 They breed so quickly that they can create six generations within just one year, so their numbers quickly spread out of control.

 German Cockroach Prevention Tips